ssss-sfu/newsletter/README.md

 ## Warning
 Implementation is intentionally outdated because SFU Mail tends to break new features.
 Don't turn the tables into flexboxes, nor use advanced CSS selectors.
+Images are referred by CDN because the email use-case necessitates support on a file-systemless reader;
+Images aren't embeddable inside HTML so they must be referred externally.